VienDinhCom/bootstrap-shopify-theme/README.md

 To deploy the theme, you need to follow the [**Configuration**](#configuration) to config the `production` section in the `config.yml` file.

-Next, run this commmand to deploy the theme to your **production** store.
+Next, run this command to deploy the theme to your **production** store.

 ```bash
 yarn deploy